hubner-lab/RSEM-pipeline-script/readme.txt

 > output.txt \
 &

+('\' allows newlines within a command)

 please notice:
-the script is expecting 3 arguments to run properly:
+the script needs 3 arguments to run properly:
 1. a path to the reference genome data dir
 2. a path to the RNA-Seq data dir
 3. no. of threads for multithread proccesing (if you're not sure - enter '10')